cloudmesh-community/book/chapters/class/organization.md

 Furthermore you should know that the way we teach the class has also been adopted in STEM classes.
-As a result a team coached by Gregor von Laszewski won an award at the FLL Robotics World Championchip.
+As a result a team coached by Gregor von Laszewski won an award at the FLL Robotics World Championship.
 The certainly had lots of fun and integrated their own ideas into the project that won the award.